 Key Stage 3

 At Key Stage 3 students take part in and develop a range of skills in PE activities including Netball, Football, Rugby, Health Related Fitness, Gymnastics, Athletics, Cricket, Rounders, Tennis, Basketball, Cross Country and Badminton.

 Key Stage 4

-At Key Stage 4, students can opt to take GCSE PE.
+At Key Stage 4, students can opt to take BTEC Level 1/2 First Award in Sport.
 All students still have one core PE lesson per week where they pursue activities they have enjoyed during KS3.
 They can also take the Junior Sports Leaders Award (JSLA) – this is a nationally recognised qualification that can lead to job opportunities.

 Key Stage 5